-In this blog, we will help you prepare you and your guests for eating Ethiopian food that will please all who are anticipating your next meal.
+In this blog, we will help you prepare you and your friends for eating Ethiopian food that will please everyone who is anticipating enjoying your next meal.
 We will discuss common ingredients, appetizers, main dishes, drinks, and desserts.

 Common Ingredients to Expect when eating Ethiopian food

-Ethiopians have many fasting days on their religious calendar, in which they must not eat any meat or animal products.
-For this reason, much of Ethiopian food and drink is vegan.
-For non-fasting days, common meat that is served includes beef, lamb, chicken, and goat.
+Ethiopian people have many fasting days on their orthodox religious calendar, in which they must not eat any meat or animal products.
+For this reason, much of Ethiopian food and drink is vegan or vegetarian.
+For non-fasting days, common meat that is served on Ethiopian restaurant menus and in homes include beef, lamb, chicken, and goat.
 Vegetables present in many meals may often include lentils, split peas, potatoes, carrots, chard, and qocho (pulverized false banana).

-Since eating Ethiopian food is a spicy experience, we will discuss three common spice mixes.
-The most popular and hottest of all the mixes is called berbere spice (which is made from chili powder, paprika, cayenne pepper, ginger, cumin, coriander, cardamom, nutmeg, allspice, and cloves).
-Another much more forgiving common spice mix is named niter kibbeh (made from 100% milk fat butter, infused with garlic, ginger, and other spices).
+Since eating Ethiopian food is a spicy experience, we will discuss three common and flavorful spice mixes.
+The most popular and hottest of all the blends is called berbere spice (which is made from chili powder, paprika, cayenne pepper, ginger, cumin, coriander, cardamom, nutmeg, allspice, and cloves).
+Another much more forgiving and mild common spice mix is named niter kibbeh (made from 100% milk fat butter, infused with garlic, ginger, and other spices).
 Finally, there is also mitmita (ground chili peppers, cardamom seed, cloves, and salt).

-There are two popular choices for appetizers that will be covered in this blog.
-The first option is called Dabo kolo, which consists of small pieces of baked bread, similar to pretzels in texture and shape.
+There are two popular choices for appetizer platters that will be covered in this blog.
+The first option is called Dabo kolo, which consists of small pieces of fresh baked bread, similar to pretzels in texture and shape.
 The second option is named kolo, which is a simple recipe of roasted barley, that is sometimes mixed with other grains, or chickpeas and peanuts.